SHTOOLS/SHTOOLS/docs/pages/mydoc/installing-python.md

 ```bash
 pip install pyshtools --no-binary pyshtools
 ```
-Note that SHTOOLS supports the use of any FFTW3-compatible library, such as Intel's [MKL](https://software.intel.com/en-us/mkl).
+Note that pyshtools supports the use of any FFTW3-compatible library, such as Intel's [MKL](https://software.intel.com/en-us/mkl).

 If you would like to modify the source code, you should clone the SHTOOLS repo:
 ```bash